 We welcome students of any race, color, nationality, and ethnic origin.
 We are a covenant school and require that at least one parent profess faith in the Christian doctrines of salvation.
 We require that the family is a member in good standing with a local church and submit a positive pastoral reference.
 We require that the student successfully pass the BCS placement test and complete the prerequisites for the grade they wish to enter.
 We require that the student exhibits appropriate levels of behavior and maturity.

 At this time, we are unable to meet the educational needs of students who would require a separate classroom, program or staff.
 Students with mild disability/exceptionality, who are able to fully participate in our BCS classrooms, are expected to meet the same academic and behavioral standards as the other students in their grade.
 Minor academic accommodations can be given to the students who are currently receiving ongoing academic therapy from a licensed, private therapist off-site.
 As space and scheduling allows, private therapists are permitted to visit BCS for student pull-outs.

-- BCS 7th-12th grade Upper School students have the opportunity to participate in Varsity Sports, Theatre Club, Vocal Ensemble, Robotics, Mu Alpha Theta, Latin Club, Creative Writing Club, National Honor Society, Ambassador Program, and the House Leadership Program
+- BCS 7th-12th grade Upper School students have the opportunity to participate in Varsity Sports, JV Sports, Theatre Club, Vocal Ensemble, Robotics, Mu Alpha Theta, Latin Club, Creative Writing Club, Ambassador Program, and the House Leadership Program

-- BCS K-6th grade Grammar School students have the opportunity to participate in Middle School Sports, the spring Theatre production, and a wide-variety of classes offered through our Masters Center after school program.
+- BCS K-6th grade Grammar School students have the opportunity to participate in a Youth Development League (YDL) and a wide variety of classes offered through our Master’s Center after-school program.